jashank-k/Zero-to-AI/README.md

   Learn how to build a complete, functional language model pipeline locally - No GPU Required

 **3.[Design a Simple RAG Application](3_Simple_RAG_LM_ZeroToAI_Jashank.ipynb)** **✨NEW!✨**
+Learn how to build a complete, functional Retrieval-Augmented Generation (RAG) pipeline locally – No GPU required.
 Covers:
 - Chunking documents and retrieving relevant context using **TF-IDF**.
 - Building prompts that combine retrieved context with user questions.